-The proposal includes three annexes, including: (1) an updated map of where measures to reduce seabird bycatch would be required, (2) updates to the specifications for the mitigation measures that are included in the resolution, and (3) supplemental guidelines for the design and deployment of tori lines.
-The specifications and supplemental guidelines are consistent with ACAP best practice advice.
+Like the 2015 proposal, this one continues to include the following three annexes: (1) an updated map of where measures to reduce seabird bycatch would be required, (2) updated minimum technical specifications for the mitigation measures that are included in the resolution, and (3) supplemental, voluntary guidelines for the design and deployment of tori lines.
+The specifications, which are mandatory, and the supplemental guidelines are based on ACAP best practice advice.

-The Inter-American Tropical Tuna Commission (IATTC) gathered in Ecuador on the occasion of its 89th Meeting:
+The Inter-American Tropical Tuna Commission (IATTC), gathered in the United States on the occasion of its 90th Meeting:

-Concerned that some seabird species, notably albatrosses and petrels, are threatened with global extinction:
+Concerned that some seabird species, notably albatrosses and petrels, are threatened with global extinction;

-Recognizing that some threatened and endangered seabird populations are found in the eastern Pacific Ocean (EPO);
+Recognizing that some threatened and endangered seabird species are found in the eastern Pacific Ocean (EPO);